MeijisIrlnd/MeijisIrlnd.github.io/_posts/2023-05-22-MatrixReverb.markdown

 $$

 <br>
-Remembering our mix matrix should be orthogonal, or at least never increase the total energy in the system, let's plug it into the $A.A_T=I$ formula:
+Remembering our mix matrix should be orthogonal, or at least never increase the total energy in the system, let's plug it into the $A.A^T=I$ formula:
 <br>

 $$
-A.A_T = \begin{bmatrix}
+A.A^T = \begin{bmatrix}
 0 & 1 & 0 & 0\\
 0 & 0 & 1 & 0\\
 1 & 0 & 0 & 1\\